 The SPL will help policy makers understand the skills needs of the Australian economy and may be used to inform a range of labour market advice the NSC provides.
-The SPL will be publicly available for any or all Government agencies or stakeholders to use.
+The SPL will be publicly available for all and stakeholders to use.

 The SPL stakeholder survey is targeted towards peak bodies, industry groups, professional organisations, unions and regional representative bodies.
 We are seeking to gauge the issues and concerns employer members may be facing through their respective representative body.
 If you or other representative bodies would like to be included in this process, please let us know by emailing SkillsPriorityList@skillscommission.gov.au.

 In addition to the survey, we are happy to engage with stakeholders on an ongoing basis.
 Please email us at SkillsPriorityList@skillscommission.gov.au to request a meeting.
-We acknowledge continuing restrictions around social distancing may impact on our ability to safely engage with you in person, so we will engage with you in the most effective way possible via online platforms or teleconference.
+We acknowledge that restrictions around social distancing may still impact on our ability to safely engage with you in person, so we will engage with you in the most effective way possible via in-person meetings, online platforms or teleconference.

-While we are consulting nationally, we are ensuring that we engage with regional representative bodies such as Regional Development Australia committees.
+While we are consulting nationally, we are ensuring that we engage with regional representative bodies.

 If you would like to know more about the process, or have any questions about the SPL, you can email us directly at SkillsPriorityList@skillscommission.gov.au.